Gerry Ryan: Death

 Shortly after midday on 30 April 2010, Ryan was found dead in the bedroom of his home on Leeson Street, Dublin.

 Among the dignitaries to send tributes were Bono, the Clintons, Taoiseach Brian Cowen and President Mary McAleese.
 The day being Friday, that night's edition of The Late Late Show was promptly given over to discussion of Ryan's life and death.
 10,000 people from across the country queued to sign books of condolence.
 His funeral took place on 6 May, and was broadcast on 2fm, the home of Ryan's radio show and a first for the predominantly youthpop-oriented station.

-His death also came sixteen years to the day after he hosted Eurovision 1994.
+His death also came 16 years to the day after he hosted Eurovision Song Contest 1994.

 An inquest showed that the cause of death was cardiac arrhythmia and that traces of cocaine found in Ryan's system were the "likely trigger" of Ryan's death.
 A considerable public controversy erupted when Ryan's long-term use of cocaine came to light.
 RTÉ eventually admitted to having given insufficient coverage of Ryan's cocaine habit in the aftermath of the inquest.